-During fiscal 2013, the Compensation Committee held 10 meetings.
+During fiscal 2014, the Compensation Committee held 4 meetings.
 Each member of our Compensation Committee meets the independence requirements of the NASDAQ and is an outside director under Section 162(m) of the Internal Revenue Code.
-If all directors serving on the Compensation Committee do not meet the "non-employee director" requirements of SEC Rule 16b-3, the Compensation Committee will delegate to a special Section 16b-3 subcommittee consisting of those Compensation Committee members who meet such requirements the authority to approve grants of equity-based compensation subject to Section 16(b) of the Securities Act.
-For additional information about the Compensation Committee's processes and the role of executive officers and compensation consultants in determining compensation, see "Executive Compensation-Compensation Discussion and Analysis."
+If all directors serving on the Compensation Committee do not meet the "non-employee director" requirements of SEC Rule 16b-3, the Compensation Committee will delegate to a special Section 16b-3 subcommittee consisting of those Compensation Committee members who meet such requirements the authority to approve grants of equity-based compensation subject to Section 16(b) of the Exchange Act.
+In 2014, the Compensation Committee delegated to a Rule 16b-3 subcommittee, consisting of Messrs.
+Mundheim and Townsend, the authority to approve equity grants to our executive officers for purposes of Section 16(b) of the Exchange Act.
+The Compensation Committee also from time to time delegates authority to our Chief Executive Officer to approve equity grants to non-executive officers.